kdeldycke/awesome-billing/README.md

 ## Payments

+- [Avoiding Double Payments in a Distributed Payments System](https://medium.com/airbnb-engineering/avoiding-double-payments-in-a-distributed-payments-system-2981f6b070bb) - RDBMS were build for banks around transactions to solve that specific issue.
+Then NoSQL came forcing us to carefully implement systems to avoid double spending.
-- [Monzo's bank transfers post-mortem](https://monzo.com/blog/2019/06/20/why-bank-transfers-failed-on-30th-may-2019/) - Or why you should be prepared for and work around gateway provider outages.
+- [Monzo's bank transfers post-mortem](https://monzo.com/blog/2019/06/20/why-bank-transfers-failed-on-30th-may-2019/) - Or why you should be prepared for and work around gateway provider's outages.
 - [How to Build an Insurance Company](https://www.moderntreasury.com/journal/how-to-build-an-insurance-company) - The importance of payment ops architecture.
 - [EU's Late Payment Directive](https://ec.europa.eu/growth/smes/support/late-payment_en) - European rules on applicable fees for late payments.
 - [High failure rate of Point Of Sale devices in the upper Midwest](https://news.ycombinator.com/item?id=20043944) - The root cause?
 People wearing a lot of wool in low humidity air, generating a lot of static.